4766 Lincoln Ave, Oakland, CA 94602

 Photo of Jane Manning.

-Let’s look at several black converts who were pioneers in history.
+Let’s look at several Black converts who were pioneers in history.
 These early Saints—even some who were still enslaved—were searching for the gospel of Jesus Christ.
 Jane Manning (1822–1908) lived with the prophet Joseph Smith and his family for several years.
 As an overland pioneer to Utah, she recorded “[w]e walked until our shoes were worn out, and our feet became sore and cracked open and bled until you could see the whole print of our feet with blood on the ground.
 We stopped and united in prayer to the Lord; we asked God the Eternal Father to heal our feet.
 Our prayers were answered and our feet were healed forthwith.”
 Jane Manning was baptized by Charles Wandell in 1841.
 President Joseph F. Smith spoke at her funeral in 1908.

 Her brother, Isaac Lewis-Manning, was also baptized in 1841.
 Isaac stated, “When the prophet and his brother, Hyrum, were martyred in Carthage Jail, I was a member of the party that accompanied the bodies back to Nauvoo.
 I stood guard over the graves for half of each night, watching the mob.”